dabigjoe6/dabigjoe6/README.md

-I am passionate about programming and optimizations.
+Mid fullstack developer passionate about computers, programming and optimizations.
+Currently focused on learning low-latency and systems programming with c++ in my free time.

+#### Experience
 I have experience working on a robust UI component library.
 I am currently part of a team that owns the Intranet of a [Fortune 100](https://fortune.com/ranking/fortune500/).
 I have built and worked on dev-tools, a low-code tool for technical and non-technical end-users and a number of mobile and web applications.

 #### My current proficiency and software stack includes